Find Cheap SR-22 Auto Insurance Quotes in Virginia

 - Any violations of motor vehicle laws considered punishable as a felony

-If you have SR-22 insurance from another state and are driving in Virginia, you must still maintain it.
+If you have SR-22 insurance from another state and are driving in Virginia, you must keep your coverage in that state.

-How do I get SR-22 insurance in Virginia?
+How do I get SR-22 insurance in VA?

-For how long does SR-22 insurance last in Virginia?
+How long is SR-22 insurance required in Virginia?

-In Virginia, drivers are required to hold SR-22 insurance for three years, though this period can be extended if you commit another serious driving violation or let your SR-22 coverage lapse.
-Insurance companies are legally required to inform the Virginia DMV if you cancel or do not renew your SR-22 policy.
+In Virginia, drivers are required to hold SR-22 insurance for three years, though this period can be extended if you get another serious ticket or let your SR-22 coverage lapse.
+Insurance companies are legally required to tell the VA DMV if you cancel or do not renew your SR-22 policy.

 A lapse in SR-22 coverage can result in license suspension, reinstatement fees and increased auto insurance rates.